 But what will your clients want to know?
-Here are six critical retirement questions financial advisors should prepare for (and every client should ask).
+How can you ensure that you are giving them the most relevant and valuable information?
+These six critical retirement questions are ones every financial advisor should prepare for (and every client should ask).

 1) What Will My Retirement Look Like?